webrtc-for-the-curious/webrtc-for-the-curious/content/docs/11-faq.md

 {{</details>}}

 {{<details "Can I send audio or video over a DataChannel?">}}
-You could send any data over DataChannel.
-In a browser case, it is your responsibility to decode the data and pass it to a media player for rendering, where it is automatically done when you use media channels.
+Yes, you can send any data over a DataChannel.
+In the browser case, it will be your responsibility to decode the data and pass it to a media player for rendering, while all of that is done automatically if you use media channels.
 {{</details>}}